 - MCX – Materials Characterisation by X-ray Diffraction

 - TwinMic – Soft X-ray Transmission and Emission Microscope

 - SISSI-Bio – Synchrotron Infrared Source for Spectroscopy and Imaging (Chemistry & Life Sciences)

 - SISSI-Mat – Synchrotron Infrared Source for Spectroscopy and Imaging (Materials science)

 - SYRMEP – Synchrotron Radiation for Medical Physics

 - XRD1 – X-ray Diffraction

-The first deadline allows a pre-evaluation of the proposal at the facilities and, if necessary, two weeks for editing on the basis of the comments, before final submission at the second deadline.
+The first step allows a pre-evaluation of the proposal at the facilities, followed by two weeks for editing before final submission at the second deadline.
 Although we suggest taking advantage of the pre-evaluation, expert users may decide to submit their proposals directly at the second deadline.

 Fast track access